What’s The Best Robotic Pool Cleaner? (2019 Guide)

 Best robotic pool cleaners

-The Dolphin Nautilus Plus (click here to check the price on Amazon) is one of the easiest to use, most programmable robotic pool cleaners on the market.
+The Dolphin Nautilus Plus (click here to check the price on Amazon) is one of the easiest to use, most programmable options on the market.

 It uses a cartridge filter system that is easy to maintain and easy to clean, and it also works a little faster than other models, cleaning an entire pool surface in as little as 2 ½ hours.